soubhagya2003jan/OLLAMA-Chat-App/README.md

    - Install a model if needed (`ollama pull mistral`)

 2. **Can't connect to server?**
-   - Verify Flask is running on port 5000
+   - Verify Flask is running on terminal when you execute main.py
    - Check if another application is using port 5000
    - Make sure you're accessing the correct URL